-The Rqueue provides an abstraction over Redis for Producer and Consumer use case.
-The library provides two types of queues for producer/consumer.
+Rqueue provides an abstraction over Redis for Producer/Consumer patterns, supporting two main types of queues:

 Rqueue Architecture